Choose and deploy a language model

 1. In the navigation bar, select Playgrounds.
 Then select the Chat playground.

-2. In the Setup pane, in the Give the model instructions and context field, set the system prompt to You are an AI assistant that helps solve problems.
+2. In the chat playground, in the Setup pane, ensure that your Phi-3.5-mini-instruct model is selected and in the Give the model instructions and context field, set the system prompt to You are an AI assistant that helps solve problems. (the same system prompt you used to test the gpt-4o model.)

 I have a fox, a chicken, and a bag of grain that I need to take over a river in a boat.
 I can only take one thing at a time.
 If I leave the chicken and the grain unattended, the chicken will eat the grain.
 If I leave the fox and the chicken unattended, the fox will eat the chicken.
 How can I get all three things across the river without anything being eaten?